makehumancommunity/makehuman-assets/README.md

 ## License

-These assets are provided under the standard makehuman license (AGPL), which is also the license for all modern versions of MakeHuman.
-Versions 1.0-alpha6 and earlier can, if you so choose, be used under the license of that particular release (GPL 3.0 or GPL 2.0).
+These assets have been per September 2020 been released under Creative Commons CC0 universal.

+In prior versions the license have been AGPL, GPL3.0 or GPL2.0.
+If you so choose, you can use the assets under any of these licenses.

+The change from AGPL to CC0 as default license is a work in progress.
+If you find an asset that is still listed as AGPL, please report this as a bug in the issues section of this repository.

 ### Copyright transfer

 If you want to contribute things to this repo, note that this requires that you transfer copyright of your fixes to the MakeHuman team.
-This is necessary in order for the MakeHuman team to grant the CC0 exception used in releases.
+This is necessary in order for the MakeHuman team to explicitly release everything as CC0.
 You don't need to do anything in particular for this, but the copyright transfer is implied in pull requests or commits.